 Both of the government-wide financial statements distinguish functions of the County that are primarily supported by taxes and intergovernmental revenues (governmental activities) from other functions that are intended to recover all, or a significant portion, of their costs through user fees and charges (business-type activities).
 The governmental activities of the County include general government support, education, public safety, health, transportation, economic assistance and opportunity, culture and recreation, and home and community services.
-The business-type activities of the County include three Sewer Districts, two Water Districts, the Chautauqua County Landfill and the Electric Plant.
+The business-type activities of the County include three Sewer Districts, two Water Districts, the Chautauqua County Landfill, the Electric Plant, and the Chautauqua County Land Bank Corporation, a blended component unit.

-The government-wide financial statements include not only the County itself (known as the primary government), but also a local development agency, the Chautauqua County Industrial Development Agency, the Chautauqua County Land Bank Corporation and the Roberts Road Development Corporation, for which the County is financially accountable.
-Financial information for the component units is reported separately from the financial information presented for the primary government itself.
+The government-wide financial statements include not only the County itself (known as the primary government), but also the Chautauqua County Industrial Development Agency, a local development agency for which the County is financially accountable.
+Financial information for the component unit is reported separately from the financial information presented for the primary government itself.